raspberrypilearning/python_scrolling/en/step_5.md

 --- task ---

-Create a `global` `score` variable to track the player's score.
-Set it to `10` so players start a new game without any points.
+Create a global `score` variable to track the player's score.
+Set it to `0` so players start a new game without any points.

 --- code ---
 ---